li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 characteristics of immigrants using each pathway to differ.
 By examining the demographics of each immigration pathway, we can determine the trends, if any, that exist in the current immigration infrastructure.
-Determining, for example, those paths to immigration which are most vital for at risk groups of people, may aid in future analysis of federal administrative policies.

 Our research project aims to determine the differences in characteristics between different classes of legal immigration.
 We